 The InsHeal Content Repository includes numerous articles on laboratory tests.
-The table below lists several groups of laboratory tests (along with a brief description of each group) for which content and articles are available.
-Clicking on the group name will lead you to the names of individual tests belonging to the group for which articles are available.
+The table below lists laboratory tests that test kidney function (along with a brief description of each group) for which content and articles are available.
+For further information, please reach out to us at firstname.lastname@example.org.

 |Blood Urea Nitrogen (BUN)||The BUN measures the amount of urea in the blood, which is a byproduct of protein breakdown.
 It is filtered by the kidneys and excreted in the urine.
 Its level in the blood increases in kidney disease, though other conditions may also be responsible.|